4 Myths About Whitewater Rafting

 Maybe there was a time when camp food meant one of two flavors: raw or burnt.
 But one of the greatest luxuries of traveling by raft is the freedom to bring a whole kitchen’s worth of implements along with high tech coolers full of ice and fresh produce.

 Forget about canned goods and cold cereal.
 River trip food is fresh and often locally sourced.
 On the river, it’s no joke to wake up to hot breakfasts like French toast with bacon, pancakes with fresh blueberries or perhaps even Eggs Benedict, carefully poached and drizzled with warm Hollandaise sauce.
 At dinner, you’ll dine under the stars on river trip classic recipes like grilled tri-tip or lasagna baked in a Dutch oven.
 And there’s definitely no skimping on dessert.
 Just don’t blame us if your pants don’t fit at the end of your trip.

-3. All river guides are cast from the same mold.
+3. Myth: All river guides are cast from the same mold.

 If the words “river guide” conjure images of hulking, bearded guys with a wise cracking sense of humor, you’re not wrong.
 We have those guys around here.
 But don’t be surprised when you find out your guide is an English literature major, professional dancer, geologist or elementary school teacher.
 Some guides are soft-spoken, some are hilarious, and some are dainty.
 In fact, the only thing they seem to have in common at all is a boundless enthusiasm for the outdoors.

-4. Formal attire has no place on the river.
+4. Myth: Formal attire has no place on the river.